axat/axat-coffee/Readme.md

 - Also inspired by LaTeX.
 Pronounce x like ch in Loch Ness.
 - Agate in Modern Greek is αχάτη.
 - Incidentally pronounced same as Agate in German («Achat»).
+- Uses something I call «axioms».
+It is nice that Axat and axioms start with the same two letters.

 ## What is special?